Oh, Malaga! Discover the most enchanting corners of Malaga

 The most enchanting corners of Malaga

-Even getting to Malaga is a pleasure.
+Even arriving in Malaga is a pleasure.
 I always love to take a window seat when I fly.

 As the plane descends on its approach to Malaga airport, we can enjoy spectacular views over the Guadalhorce reservoirs and the impressive Desfiladero de los Gaitanes or the bay of Malaga sparkling in the sun, welcoming us.